centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

    ![FabricURL](assets/image_task01_step01.png "Fabric URL")

-2. Login with provided credentials, if a trial fabric tenant was previously setup (reference Pre-reqs).
+2. Login with provided credentials, if a trial fabric tenant was previously setup (reference Pre-reqs(#pre-requisites)).
 You may also choose to run the lab in your own Fabric Tenant if you already have one.

 3. Click **Real-Time Intelligence**.